oniony/TMSU/README.md

   * 'imply' now creates tags if necessary (and 'autoCreateTags' is set).
   * Performance improvements to the virtual filesystem.
   * Fixed 'too many SQL variables' when merging tags applied to lots of files.
+  * Added --name option to 'tags' to force printing of name even if there is only a single file argument, which is useful when using xargs.

 v0.5.2
 ------